Edge modes in the Hofstadter model of interacting electrons: Topological structure of the spectrum

 The behavior of the fermion spectrum of the Hamiltonian (1) in a transverse homogeneous magnetic field is studied in \cite{IK}.
 We will use this approach to study stability of topological states of interacting fermion systems.
-In contrast to \cite{IK}, where a magnetic flux with odd $q$ is analyzed, we consider the case of even $q$.
-Such detailed consideration is necessary for an understanding of the solution of the problem.
-First of all we consider the case $q=4$, the one-particle spectrum splits into three isolated subbands (see in \fref{fig:1} a),c)), which correspond to strong and weak coupling between chains.
-The state of fermions in the centrum of the spectrum (at $\epsilon=0$) is gapless for an arbitrary rational magnetic flux \cite{2,3}.
-Three subbands, each of which is isolated from all other bands, are topological with the following Chern numbers $\{1,-2,1\}$.
-The topological subbands are connected by the chiral edge modes, the total number of edges modes in the gap $\Delta_\gamma$ with allowance for their chirality, determines the Chern number of $\gamma$-filled subbands $C_\gamma=\sum_{\alpha =1}^\gamma C_\alpha$.
+First of all we consider the case $p=1, q=3$, the one-particle spectrum splits into three isolated subbands (see in {fig:1}).
+Three subbands, each of which is isolated from all other subbands, are topological with the following Chern numbers $\{1,-2,1\}$.
+The topological subbands are connected by the chiral edge modes, the total number of edges modes in the gap $\Delta_\gamma$ with allowance for their chirality, determines the Chern number of $\gamma$-filled subbands $\sigma_\gamma=\sum_{\alpha =1}^\gamma C_\alpha$.
+For a detailed study of the peculiarities of the fermion spectrum we consider an anisotropic variant of the Hofstadter model with an arbitrary $t$.
+The values of gaps are equal to $\Delta = 2 |t|-0(t^2) $ at $\epsilon= \pm 1$ (see in {fig:1}).